yamogoo/alma-design-system/packages/design-system/src/tokens/structure.md

 3. Pick a tone from Base-(down/up)-N.
 4. States are produced automatically from theme deltas.
 5. Run contrast checks and review the matrix in Storybook.

-## 🔹 Migration Notes

-- Add a token path/contrast linter and wire it into CI.